jcurtis4207/Unix-Programs/README.md

 It has available flags for print all files (-a), print simple output (-s), and help (-h).
 The path can be specified or if blank will be the current directory.

+### Kat
+A recreation of cat.
+It takes one or more files and concatenates their content to standard output.
+The help flag (-h) shows usage.